Chemotherapy for multiple myeloma

 - Low blood cell counts: Your oncologist may use certain drugs to stimulate blood cell production or give you a transfusion to restore your counts to a normal level.

-- Nausea: Your oncologist may prescribe medications and your naturopathic clinician may recommend natural therapies to ease nausea.
+- Nausea: Your oncologist may prescribe medications, and your naturopathic clinician may suggest natural therapies to ease nausea.

-- Constipation: Your naturopath may recommend diet and lifestyle interventions, fiber supplements, stool softeners or other remedies to ease constipation
+- Constipation: Your naturopath may suggest diet and lifestyle interventions, fiber supplements, stool softeners or other remedies to ease constipation

-- Taste changes: Your dietitian will work with the hospital’s culinary team to find foods that appeal to you and that your body can tolerate.
+- Taste changes: Your dietitian may recommend working with the hospital’s culinary team to find foods that appeal to you and that your body can tolerate.